ryuji-konishi/AplacChat/README Setup chat on AWS EC2.md

 # Setup Chat on Amazon Web Service EC2 Instance
+This section describes how to set up an EC2 instance on Amazon Web Service (AWS) and run the inference of Chat component.

 ## Create EC2 Instance
-Login to AWS console and create an EC2 instance.
+Login to [AWS console](https://aws.amazon.com) and create an EC2 instance.
 ### 1. Choose AMI
 Choose the following AMI from the list.

-**Amazon Linux AMI 2017.09.1 (HVM), SSD Volume Type**
+**Amazon Linux AMI 2017.09.1 (HVM), SSD Volume Type, 64 bit**

 | Field  | Value |
 | ------------- | ------------- |